cca/moodle-backups/readme.md

 > test/test create
 ```

 Tests run against the staging Moodle cluster.
-The ID for a particular course in staging (3606) is hard-coded into one test but can be overridden with a `TEST_COURSE` enrivonment variable.
+The ID for a particular course (3606) in our staging instance is hard-coded into one test but can be overridden with a `TEST_COURSE` enrivonment variable.

 ## gsutil composite objects & CRC Mod